 On view through Spring 2022

-Stay Tuned!
-In February 2022, Dr. Andrew Kozlowski, Curator of Quaternary Landscape Materials at the NY State Museum will give a virtual lecture on the Ice Age and our region’s glacial past.
-Date and time TBD.
+Event: Dr. Andrew Kozlowski, Curator of Quaternary Landscape Materials at the NY State Museum will give a virtual lecture on the Ice Age and our region’s glacial past.

 Erratics by Adam Frelin is a campus-wide art installation consisting of 30 artworks scattered around the campus, plus Summit, a 12 feet by 24 feet image of a mountain on the Opalka rooftop.
 An “erratic” is a rock brought by a glacier from a distant place.
 “Erratic” also describes an unpredictable pattern or movement.
 Frelin installed 30 signposts featuring images of natural objects that could have been moved into place millions of years ago by the glacial activity of a mountain, similar to the one featured in Summit.

 Frelin explains, “Erratics loosely references the glacier that once covered this entire area and then turned it into an enormous lake.
 It reminds viewers of the geological processes that shaped this land.
 As much as it is a nod to this precedent, I’m also interested in how it functions in the here and now.
 I want someone who is driving down the street to turn their head, glance up, and for a split second, be rewarded by the illusion that there is a giant mountain behind the gallery.”